Eymael set to take over as Young Africans coach in Tanzania | Goal.com

 Former Black Leopards coach Luc Eymael is bound to join Tanzanian giants Young Africans (Yanga) just after parting ways with the South African Premier Soccer League (PSL) side.

-The Belgian manager has confirmed to Goal that he is on his way to East Africa and has also revealed that AmaZulu were interested in his services.
+The Belgian manager has confirmed to Goal he is on his way to East Africa and has also revealed AmaZulu were interested in his services.

 “I am at the airport in South Africa taking the plane to Tanzania for Yanga in the next 30 minutes,” Eymael told Goal.